 What are the benefits of Company Formation in Malta?

 Malta is a well-regulated jurisdiction, with various laws permitting different types of entities, ranging from private or public companies, trusts, foundations and protected cell companies.
 Malta has also established a number of strong industries, such as intellectual property, remote gaming, financial services and maritime/aviation.
 Malta is global player in the field of pharmaceuticals with several research laboratories and a law regulating the cultivation and processing of medical cannabis.
-The costs of incorporating and operating a company within Malta are very reasonable, in fact, professional facilities and service fees run at much lower rates than in comparable jurisdictions in Europe.
+The costs of setting up a company in Malta are very reasonable, in fact, professional facilities and service fees run at more modest rates than in comparable jurisdictions in Europe.

 Malta offers foreign investors an efficient tax system that has been approved by the European Commission and the OECD, whereby qualifying shareholders may receive a partial refund of corporate tax paid.